Rock Creek Trails: Rock Creek and Potomac Parkway Trail

+Rehabilitation

-In March of 2021, DDOT began a rehabilitation project on the section of the Parkway Trail from P Street to Shoreham Drive, and to build a new bridge over Rock Creek just south of the Zoo Tunnel.
+In March 2021, DDOT began a rehabilitation project on the section of the Parkway Trail from P Street to Shoreham Drive, and to build a new bridge over Rock Creek just south of the Zoo Tunnel.
 This work had been in planning for years and announced in 2018.
 The project also included a new connection to the Rose Park Trail and the rehabilitation of that trail.
 Rehabilitation of the Rose Park Trail was completed on July 2, 2021.
-During the construction, workers disturbed land that was part of a protected historically black burial ground and work was paused for an archaeological study of two 200-year-old Black cemeteries that the trail may pass over.
+During the rehabilitation of the Rock Creek Trail, workers disturbed land that was part of a protected historically black burial ground and work was paused for an archaeological study of two 200-year-old Black cemeteries that the trail might have passed over.

+The new bridge over Rock Creek, south of the Zoo Tunnel opened on Oct 7, 2022.
+The full rehabilitation of the trail south of the Zoo Tunnel was complete on December 7, 2022.

 Rock Creek Park Trail

 The Rock Creek Park Trail is a 4.33-mile-long trail from the south entrance of the Zoo Tunnel on the Smithsonian Zoo property to Broad Branch Road in Rock Creek Park.

 The trail through Rock Creek Park was first constructed in 1971 along a bridle path dating back to the early 20th century.
 After the September 1971 experimental closing of a lane of the Rock Creek Parkway for the use of cyclists showed the interests of bike commuters, NPS paved a parallel bridle path from Bluff Bridge, built in 1934, to P Street, NW.
 It opened on September 23.
 These first sections of trail were 4 to 8 feet wide with rough pavement, steep slopes, poor visibility and sharp curves.
-By 1976, the trail was extended to Broad Branch Road, crossing the creek at Bluff Bridge and twice on newly-constructed "breakaway" bridges.
+By 1976, the trail was extended to Broad Branch Road, crossing the creek at Bluff Bridge and twice on newly constructed "breakaway" bridges.

 NPS continued to make small improvements to the trail.
 In 1982 they built a new bridge across Rock Creek between Pennsylvania Ave and K Street in conjunction with reconstruction of the roadway bridge.
 Prior to the project, the trail used a narrow section of the existing bridge.
 That same year one of the two low-water breakaway bridges just south of Pierce Mill that was washed away by Tropical Storm David in 1979 was replaced with a high water bridge.
 In 1991 the trail bridge beneath Porter Road, the other low-water breakaway bridge built in the 1970s, was replaced with a high-water bridge.